 To set up disk-based I/O fencing using the installer

-- 1 Start the installer with -fencing option. - # /opt/VRTS/install/installer -fencing
+Start the installer with -fencing option.

 The installer starts with a copyright message and verifies the cluster information.

 Note the location of log files which you can access in the event of any problem with the configuration process.